NCGAS/de-novo-transcriptome-assembly-pipeline/README.md

 de novo transcriptome assembly pipeline
 =============================================

+This pipeline combines multiple assemblers and multiple paramters using the combined de novo transcriptome assembly pipelines.
+For more information, goto https://ncgas.org/WelcomeBasket_Pipeline.php If you have any other questions, contact the NCGAS team (help@ncgas.org)

-- The pipeline is currently set up ONLY TORQUE job handlers (SLURM in progress and will be updated soon), with current set up being for IU Carbonate Cluster.
+The pipeline is currently set up ONLY TORQUE job handlers (SLURM in progress and will be updated soon), with current set up being for IU Carbonate Cluster.
 If you want to run this on your own hardware, we can help you convert the scripts to run on your machine.
 READ THE READMEs.
 There are READMEs in every folder.

-Step 0:
 ### Step 0: ###
 You will need to run the start up script to set up your email, project location, and designate if you are using single or double strands.
 This can be done with the following command: